khilang/khi/README.md

 # Khi

-- is a data format and notation for arbitrary data, also known as a [metaformat](https://www.w3.org/standards/webarch/metaformats).
+- is a simple and universal textual data format and notation ([metaformat](https://www.w3.org/standards/webarch/metaformats)).
 - can be used for configuration, markup, serialization, storage and interchange.
-- was first and foremost designed with handwritten data in mind.
+- has native support for the universal data structures commonly found in programming languages and other data formats like JSON, XML, CSV and LaTeX: text and markup, dictionaries, tables, lists, tuples, commands(LaTeX commands) and named hierarchies(XML tags/elements).
-- has native support for the universal data structures found in other formats and programming languages, including:
+- is easy and intuitive to read, write and edit.

 ## Links